 Take Your Time

-This isn’t a decision to be rushed.
-So take a breath, take your time, and make the best choice for you.
+Don’t make a hasty decision.
+Take a breath, take your time, and make the best choice for you.
 The final date for turning in your decision is May 1st (though earlier is preferable).
 You’ve got this!